Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Results

 Figure~\ref{fig:trajlengthsplit} shows the distribution of iteration counts across agents. \textit{\ra{}} has a mean trajectory length of 34 iterations, indicating consistent iterative reasoning.
 Similarly, \textit{\oh{}} averages 29 iterations, reflecting comparable depth.
 In contrast, \textit{\acr{}} (ACR) completes workflows in fewer steps (6 on average), highlighting a more efficient patch generation process.

 The figure also compares trajectory lengths between successful and unsuccessful instances, revealing agent-specific patterns.
-For \ra{}, unsuccessful cases have longer trajectories (mean 40) than successful ones (mean 22), indicating higher effort on difficult tasks, consistent with its design to continue attempts until a fix is found or early termination is triggered. \oh{} shows a similar trend, though a bit less, with some unsuccessful trajectories reaching the 100-iteration cap.
+For \ra{}, unsuccessful cases have longer trajectories (mean 40) than successful ones (mean 22), indicating higher effort on difficult tasks, consistent with its design to continue attempts until the agent finds a fix or exceeds the budget. \oh{} shows a similar trend, though a bit less pronounced, with some unsuccessful trajectories reaching the 100-iteration cap.
 For \acr{}, successful and unsuccessful trajectories have similar average lengths, but unsuccessful ones exhibit higher variability and outliers, often due to internal errors like \textit{Response Parse Error}. \acr{} terminates after patch application without integrating tests into its workflow.

 \begin{findingsbox}{Discrepancies in Trajectory Length} Test-driven repair leads to longer trajectories, especially in unsuccessful cases, reflecting sustained exploration for solutions.
 In contrast, agents with direct patch application show shorter trajectories, with unsuccessful cases marked mainly by greater variance. \end{findingsbox}